averycrespi/vtt-bridge/README.md

 - No. VTT Bridge works with a basic (free) Roll20 account, and will not generate subscriber-only commands.

+**Does VTT Bridge work when the Roll20 chat is popped-out?**

+- Yes.
+VTT Bridge works when the text chat is [popped-out](https://wiki.roll20.net/Text_Chat#Pop-Out_Chat) to a new window.

 **How can I use VTT Bridge with my personal Dungeon Master's Vault server?**

 - VTT Bridge does not officially support personal Dungeon Master's Vault servers.